techiescamp/devops-roadmap/README.md

 Here's how you can use this repo for maximum learning and knowledge retention:

 - **Practical Application:** In this roadmap, there are tasks associated under each category.
 Apply what you learn practically to enhance your understanding.
-- **Use official & Authoritive Resources:** When conducting research, prioritize official documentation and authoritative sources, such as blogs and videos.
-Be cautious of the abundance of fluff found on platforms like YouTube and other non-reliable sources.
 - **Publish Learnings as Blogs:** Write blog posts on your preferred platform to solidify your knowledge on each task.
 - **Share with the Community:** Publish your blog posts and Share your blog posts in relevant forums, social media, and online communities.
 - **Engage in Feedback:** Receive feedback on your posts and provide constructive input to others.
 - **Reflect and Review:** Regularly reflect on your progress and review the concepts you have learned.
 Identify any areas that need further practice or understanding.
 - **Contribute to the Learning Ecosystem**: Inspire others, foster collaboration, and accelerate collective growth.

+> Note: When doing research, focus on using official documentation and trustworthy sources like authoritative blogs and videos.
+Be careful with content that lacks credibility or comes from platforms like YouTube and other sources.
 ## Understand DevOps Philosophy

 To become a DevOps engineer, the first and most important thing is to understand the DevOps Philosophy.
 It's all about different teams working together towards a common goal.
 In other words, there shouldn't be any blaming between different IT teams.